 Slovenia has been making wine for thousands of years.
 With over 28,000 vineyards dotted among its valleys and hills, it produces around 90 million litres of wine every year – and most of it doesn’t leave the country.

-Down south in Posavje, sample crisp whites and sparkling wines, or go north to Podravje for aromatic Riesling and Chardonnay.
+Down south in Posavje, sample crisp whites and sparkling wines, or go north to Podravje for aromatic riesling and chardonnay.

 Craft beer

 If you’re eating a salty snack platter, you’ll probably want to wash it down with pivo (Slovenian beer).
-Slovenia has a long history of hop farming and beer brewing, and although mass-produced domestic brands like Lasko and Union still dominate the market, new microbreweries are pumping out a growing range of IPAs, sours and stouts.
+Slovenia has a long history of hop farming and beer brewing, and although mass-produced domestic brands like Lasko and Union still dominate the market, new microbreweries are producing a growing range of IPAs, sours and stouts.

 One brewery making waves is Reservoir Dogs, based in the border town of Nova Gorica.
 Don’t leave Slovenia without trying their Grim Reaper IPA and Warrior Pale.